learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-4. What is the difference between a class and an object?
+4. What is the difference between state values and props in React?

 Your answer:

 Researched answer:

-5. What is the difference between state values and props in React?
+5. What is the DOM?

 Your answer: